-(iv) provide consultation regarding the management and reduction of the eligible recipient's sexually inappropriate behavioral incidents that may pose a health and safety risk to the eligible recipient or others.

-(b) Preliminary risk screening and consultation related to inappropriate sexual behavioral services must comply with 8.314.5.10 NMAC.

-(18) Socialization and sexuality education service: Socialization and sexuality education in the form of the friends & relationships course (FRC) is a comprehensive lifelong adult education program that teaches students knowledge and skills to increase social networks with healthy, meaningful relationships and to increase personal safety including decreasing interpersonal and intimate violence in relationships, sexual victimization, exploitation and abuse.
+- (iv) provide consultation regarding the management and reduction of the eligible recipient's sexually inappropriate behavioral incidents that may pose a health and safety risk to the eligible recipient or others. - (b) Preliminary risk screening and consultation related to inappropriate sexual behavioral services must comply with 8.314.5.10 NMAC. - education in the form of the friends & relationships course (FRC) is a comprehensive lifelong adult education program that teaches students knowledge and skills to increase social networks with healthy, meaningful relationships and to increase personal safety including decreasing interpersonal and intimate violence in relationships, sexual victimization, exploitation and abuse.
 This enhances their ability to develop close friendships and romantic relationships.
 The FRC involves the person's network of support (natural supports, paid supports, teachers, nurses, family members, guardians, friends, advocates, or other professionals) teaching them to support the social and sexual lives of persons with I/DD, through participation in classes, and by using trained and paid self-advocates as role models and peer mentors in classes.
-Socialization and sexuality education services must comply with 8.314.5.10 NMAC.

-(19) Customized in-home supports: Customized in-home support services is not a residential habilitation service and is intended for an eligible recipient that does not require the level of support provided under living supports services.
+Amounts and units of SSE available per ISP year to eligible recipients must comply with limits outlined in the DDSD issued service standards.
+Socialization and sexuality education services must comply with 8.314.5.10 NMAC. - residential habilitation service and is intended for an eligible recipient that does not require the level of support provided under living supports services.
 Customized in-home supports provide an eligible recipient the opportunity to design and manage the supports needed to live in their own home or family home.
 Customized in-home supports include a combination of instruction and personal support activities provided intermittently to assist the eligible recipient with ADLs, meal preparation, household services, and money management.
 The services and supports are individually designed to instruct or enhance home living skills, community skills and to address health and safety of the eligible recipient, as needed.
 This service provides assistance with the acquisition, improvement or retention of skills that provides the necessary support to achieve personal outcomes that enhance the eligible recipient's ability to live independently in the community.
+Services are delivered by a direct support professional in the individuals own home or family home in the community.
 Services may be provided as part of on-site response plan with use of remote personal support technology.
 This service is intended to provide intermittent support and cannot be provided 24 hours a day/seven days a week.
+Requests for customized in-home living supports for over 11 hours a day must be approved the DDSD.
 Customized in-home support services must comply with 8.314.5.10 NMAC.

-8.314.5.16 NON-COVERED SERVICES: Only those services listed in the DDW benefit package may be reimbursed through the DDW.
+[8.314.5.15 NMAC Rp, 8.314.5.15 NMAC, 12/1/2018; A, 4/1/2022; A, xx/xx/xxxx] - 8.314.5.16 NON-COVERED SERVICES: Only those services listed in the DDW benefit package may be reimbursed through the DDW.
 Room, board and ancillary services are not covered under DDW services.
 An eligible recipient may access, as medically necessary, all medicaid state plan benefits in addition to their DDW services.
 If the eligible recipient is an enrolled member of a HSD managed care organization (MCO), they may access, as medically necessary, the benefits listed in 8.308.9 NMAC.
-[8.314.5.16 NMAC - Rp, 8.314.5.16 NMAC, 12/1/2018; A, 4/1/2022]
+[8.314.5.16 NMAC Rp, 8.314.5.16 NMAC, 12/1/2018; A, 4/1/2022]